Conditions Clostridioides (formerly Clostridium) difficile infection

 What causes a Clostridioides difficile infection?

-Healthy people with a good immune system and a healthy intestinal flora can be infected with the bacteria but not necessarily become ill.
-If the intestinal flora is out of balance (for example due to taking antibiotics), C. difficile bacteria can gain the upper hand and cause intestinal inflammation.
+Healthy people with a good immune system and intact intestinal flora can have Clostridioides difficile (C. difficile) bacteria living in their intestines without necessarily becoming ill.
+However, if the intestinal flora is out of balance (for example, due to taking antibiotics), this can result in an overgrowth of C. difficile bacteria, causing the person to become ill.

 Important: Antibiotics do not only combat the bacteria that make people ill, but also the useful bacteria found in the intestines and on the skin.
 These are part of the human microbiome – a community of microorganisms that performs important tasks such as protecting the body against infections caused by pathogens.

-What is the microbiome?
+Video What is the microbiome?

 Watch this video to find out more about the microbiome and its functions in the human body.